lucasboucher/ffbb-alternative/readme.md

 ## Bugs
 - Down arrow icon non clickable -> z-index ? see radio button hint...
+- Calendar title when all matchs are played

 ## Improvements
 - Sort an array teams by rank (and not by default) for display ranking